 In our RO Troubleshooting Series, we discussed that one of the causes may be dirty, scaled, or fouled membranes.
-Membranes do need to be routinely cleaned from time to time.
+It’s essential to be consistently cleaning RO membranes in order to maintain optimal water flow.
 Most of the major membrane manufacturers agree on the following statements:

 1.)
 Reverse Osmosis membranes should be cleaned when normalized flow decreases by 10% from the initial acceptance test conditions